 Whether a student is new to NSG or coming into the Sixth Form from Year 11, the challenges and increased autonomy of life in the Sixth Form marks an exciting new start for everyone.

-At NSG6 we strongly believe in a personalised approach to supporting our students.
+At The Sixth Form we strongly believe in a personalised approach to supporting our students.
 There are many people who play a role in this including:

 - Tutor/s who they see on a daily basis

 - Subject based mentoring